cyberark/conjur/docs/tutorials/integrations/nginx.md

 This service defines three volumes: the NGINX config file, a self-signed certificate, and a private key related to the certificate.
 Explanation of those files follows below.
-The files are made accessible from the local filesystem for read-only access by the container.
+The files are made accessible from the local file system for read-only access by the container.

 #### Production tip